 - Cook on HIGH for 2 hours or LOW for 4 hours or until a thermometer inserted in to the middle of the casserole reaches 165 degrees.
 Top with canned fried onions immediately before serving.

-To substitute fresh beans, start by trimming them and cutting them in half.
+- To substitute fresh beans, use 2 pounds of fresh green beans and start by trimming them and cutting them in half.
 Then, bring 4 quarts water and 1 Tablespoon salt to a boil.
 Meanwhile, fill a large bowl with ice and water.
 Cook the beans about 5 minutes, until bright green and crisp-tender.
 Drain the beans and immediately plunge into the ice water.
 Drain well before adding them to the sauce in Step 5.

 - To triple the recipe for 30 to 40 people, increase the ingredients as follows: ½ cup (1 stick) butter 3 pounds white button mushrooms, wiped clean and sliced or broken into pieces 1 bulb garlic (9 to 10 cloves) 3 teaspoons salt and ½ teaspoon pepper 1 cup flour 4 ½ cups chicken broth 4 ½ cups heavy cream 6 (12 ounce) packages of frozen cut green beans 3 cups canned fried onions (or more if desired)